 Musical and Literary Homages and Dedications

 This page lists in chronological order the numerous homages (musical, literary, and otherwise) that have been paid by friends and admirers of Sorabji and of his music.
-This includes works that quote Sorabji’s music or draw inspiration from it in one way or another.
-All works are for piano unless otherwise noted.
+This includes works that quote Sorabji’s music or draw inspiration from it in one way or another, such as using a title that refers to his music.
+All the works are for piano unless otherwise noted.
 Dedications to Sorabji are highlighted by means of a bullet (•).
 The list is divided into two categories:

 •Christopher à Becket Williams : Impromptu and Double Fugue for Two Pianos (London: Curwen, 1924).
 Dedicated “To Kaikhosru Sorabji”.
 The following appears on the verso of the title page: